vguetler/100-days-of-code/log.md

 Thoughts: even though I know basic R, i.e. installing packages, loading data and performing basic functions.
 Going through the videos, explanations and doing the exercises has been helpful as I have learned new things I didn't know before such as starting a project and downloading data from Github to R directly.

+### Day 3: May 12, 2020

+Today's Progress: continued with EDA exercises from the HarvardX Statistics and R course.
+Week 2 covers normal distributions, random variables, calculating p-values etc using R base syntax.

+Thoughts: watching the videos help explain the concepts.
+Having learned and used R packages and now learning R base syntax is weird but good to know how they work.